warren-bank/mirror-XMail-mail-server/Readme.txt

 Part 1			Overview

-	This server born due to the need of having a free and stable Mail Server to be used inside my company, which at least now, use a Windows Network.
+	This server born due to the need of having a free and stable Mail Server to be used inside my old company, which used a Windows Network.
 	I don't like to reinvent the wheel but the need of some special features drive me to start a new project.
 Probably if I could use a Linux server on my net, I would be able to satisfy my needs without write code, but